 Here is a link to the guidelines for writing a Victim Impact Statement.

-At what is called a ‘pre-sentence hearing’, your VIS will be presented.
+At what is called a ‘pre-sentence hearing’, your victim impact statement will be presented.
 You may read this in court in the presence of the offender, you may have someone else read it, or you may have it tendered to the court for the judge or magistrate to read.

-Your VIS will be taken into account when the judge or magistrate provides their sentencing and their sentencing remarks.
+Your victim impact statement will be taken into account when the judge or magistrate provides their sentencing and their sentencing remarks.

 - Once a verdict has been given, you have no control over the sentence imposed.
 Don’t take on board responsibility for the penalties applied by the judiciary.

-- You might not agree with the sentence but it is decided by the judge, not you.
+- You might not agree with the sentence but it is decided by the judge alone.

 - The fact is, a verdict of guilt is on public record and you achieved that result.